2kdatawizard/2kdatawizard/README.md

 - 👋 Hi, I’m @2kdatawizard

+- Whatever I will write is already obsolete, all, but my ability to stay sane and crack enterprise architecture and engineering problems.

 - 👀 I’m interested in learning from other wizards and may be teach one or two tricks back.
 I code in a few languages, like Python, C# and C++.
       Also got some web scripting skills in React, PHP and HTML\CSS but still way to go in this area